jeroenvermeulen/JeVe_EasyOTA/README.md

 * Check if the port is found using console (OSX): `dns-sd -B _arduino._tcp`
 * Try to restart the Arduino, wait 5 minutes, check if the _Network port_ shows up
 * Try to restart your Arduino IDE, wait 5 minutes, check if the _Network port_ shows up
+* On Windows 8.1 or older, mDNS does may not work, or only when you install Bonjour.
+* Your may need op open 'mDNS' on your firewall: UDP port 5353